 The electoral register is a record of everyone in the borough entitled to vote.
-The annual canvass takes place between August and November, and is based on where you are living on 15 October of that year.
-To keep the register up to date, a registration form is delivered to all households in the borough at the end of August and must be completed and returned.
+The annual canvass has now started.
+To keep the register up to date, a registration form is delivered to all households in the borough and must be completed and returned.

 The names of all citizens who are 18 and over, and approaching 18, from Britain, Ireland, a qualifying Commonwealth country, a British dependent territory or a European Union country must be included.
 To qualify, Commonwealth citizens must be resident in the UK and either have leave to remain in the UK or not require such leave - list of eligible countries.

-Bulgaria and Romania joined the European Union on 1 January 2007 and citizens of these countries are eligible to register and vote in council and European parliamentary elections from this date.
+Croatia joined the European Union on 1 July 2013 and citizens of this country are eligible to register and vote in council and European parliamentary elections from this date.

 It is a legal requirement for residents to complete the registration form that is delivered to them.
 If forms are not completed personal visits will be made to non-responding properties to obtain the information required.